-The training contract is the final stage of the qualifying process and involves working as a trainee solicitor in a firm of solicitors or other organisation authorised to take trainees.
-The training contract period is for two years although it can be reduced if you have gained suitable and relevant previous legal experience.
+The period of recognised training is the final stage of the qualifying process and involves working as a trainee solicitor in a firm of solicitors or other organisation authorised to take trainees.
+The training period is two years, although it can be reduced if you have suitable and relevant previous legal experience.
 There are also options for part-time work and study training contracts.
 See below for details.

-Upon successful completion of the training contract a trainee solicitor is deemed qualified and able to seek admission to the Roll of Solicitors and apply for their first practising certificate.
+During the training period you will undertake the Professional Skills Course.
+Upon successful completion of the training period a trainee solicitor is deemed qualified and able to seek admission to the Roll of Solicitors and apply for their first practising certificate.

 Many firms (especially larger/commercial firms) look to fill training places two years in advance.
 Law students should start applying during the final term of the second year of their law degree.
 Non-law students should apply before starting the Common Professional Examination/Graduate Diploma in Law.
 For information about making applications see our top tips for contract applicants.

-Once you have been selected as a prospective trainee, the firm must send you an offer letter setting out the terms and conditions of your employment, including:
+Once you have been selected as a prospective trainee, the firm/organisation must send you an offer letter setting out the terms and conditions of your employment, including:

 - any conditions to which the offer is subject

-- the dates on which the contract will start and finish
+- the dates on which the training will start and finish

 - the starting salary, and how this will be reviewed